5 Things to Know About Tuckpointing

 Why should I tuckpoint?

 Tuckpointing isn’t only about aesthetics, it actually serves a very important purpose.
 As the seasons pass, especially up north where winters are extremely harsh, mother nature will naturally erode the existing mortar.
-With time, wind, rain and snow will eventually wither away what is there until moisture starts getting in between the joints and starts a process called spalling.
+With time, wind, rain, and snow will eventually wither away what is there until moisture starts getting in between the joints and starts a process called spalling.
 As moisture enters the brick, freezing weather causes the water to expand slightly fracturing the brick from within.
-As the temperatures get warmer, the water melts but leaves the crack in the brick.
+As the temperatures get warmer, the water melts but leaves a crack in the brick.
 The following year the water will form ice and will cause the brick to crack even more, until eventually years later the brick completely loses its structure and needs to be replaced.
 Often times it’s not just one brick that needs to be replaced but an entire wall.
 This is when it gets very labor intensive and costly.

 When is it too late?

-It takes a long time before your brick cannot be salvaged, but eventually it does happen.
+It takes a long time before your brick cannot be salvaged, but eventually, it does happen.
 You’ll be able to clearly see that the brick is crumbling and easily deteriorating.
 It will lose its structure and will even lose its color compared to the other bricks.
 When it gets to that point, it’s too costly to repair or replace anything, it’s simply the easiest and cheapest to tear down the wall and relay the entire thing.